Top 9 Worst Nuclear Disasters In the World of All Time

 The New Safe Confinement with Chernobyl unit 4 behind it.
 The 36,000 tonne structure was pushed 327 metres on rails into position over the reactor building in November 2016.
 (Image: European Bank for Reconstruction and Development) |

-How many people died as an immediate result of the accident?
+How many people were killed as a direct result of the accident?

-The initial explosion resulted in the death of two workers.
-Twenty-eight of the firemen and emergency clean-up workers died in the first three months after the explosion from Acute Radiation Sickness and one of cardiac arrest.
+Two workers were killed in the initial explosion.
+In the three months following the explosion, twenty-eight firemen and emergency clean-up workers died of Acute Radiation Sickness and one of cardiac arrest.

 2. Mihama Nuclear Power Plant - Fukushima Prefecture, Japan (Level 7)